dedboi777/TMDE/README.md

 4- Must follow a block design.

-5- Must use the error codes provided in “os.h”.
+5- Must use the error codes provided in “Head.h”.

 # Execution
 All the functions are executed in the "execution" directory.
-And the user only has to write the function calls of the features he/she would like to experiment(with the required parameters) in "command.c", and then call "make" followed
+And the user only has to write the function calls of the features he/she would like to experiment(with the required parameters) in "execute.c", and then call "make" followed
-by "./command.com" in the terminal.
+by "./execute.com" in the terminal.

 # Thanks
 Thank you for your time and care :)